ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

 - 10 points: `isValidPartitionResult()`, graded automatically
 - 5 points: `generateInput()`, graded automatically
-- 11 points: `findCounterExample()`, graded automatically by how it performs on good and bad partitions that we provide.
+- 11 points: `findCounterExample()`, graded automatically by how it performs on the good and bad partitions that we provide.